ibm-cloud-docs/containers/cluster-create-vpc-gen2.md

     :   The Kubernetes version for the cluster master node.
 To see available versions, run `ibmcloud ks versions`.

     `--workers <number>`
     :   Specify the number of worker nodes to include in the cluster.
 If you don't specify this option, a cluster with the minimum value of 1 is created.
-For more information, see [What is the smallest size cluster that I can make?](/docs/containers?topic=containers-faqs#smallest_cluster).
-This value is optional.

     `--operating-system UBUNTU_20_64`
 :   Optional.
 The operating system of the worker nodes in your cluster.
 For a list of available operating sysems by cluster version, see the [Kubernetes version information](/docs/containers?topic=containers-cs_versions).
 If no option is specified, the default operating system that corresponds to the cluster version is used.